Our top pick for

 We're not expecting Netflix to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Netflix's is 1.0158.
-This would suggest that Netflix's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Netflix's is 0.7503.
+This would suggest that Netflix's shares are less volatile than average (for this exchange).

-Netflix, Inc. provides subscription streaming entertainment service.
+Netflix, Inc. provides entertainment services.
 It offers TV series, documentaries, and feature films across various genres and languages.
-The company provides members the ability to receive streaming content through a host of Internet-connected screens, including TVs, digital video players, television set-top boxes, and mobile devices.
+The company provides members the ability to receive streaming content through a host of Internet-connected devices, including TVs, digital video players, television set-top boxes, and mobile devices.
 It also provides DVDs-by-mail membership services.
-The company has approximately 195 million paid members in 190 countries.
-Netflix, Inc. was founded in 1997 and is headquartered in Los Gatos, California.
+The company has approximately 204 million paid members in 190 countries.
+Netflix, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.